wolffsiemssen/json_risk/docs/instruments.md

 Optional (improving pricing accuracy or adding features):

-- amortization (string, either "bullet" which is the default value, "capitalisation", "stepdown" or "annuity")
-- repay_amount (number representing the amount repaid at each repayment date when amortisation is "stepdown" or "annuity")
+- repay_amount (non-negative number representing the amount repaid at each repayment date, defaults to zero)
+- linear_amortization (boolean, defaults to "false". overrides repay\_amount if true)
+- interest_capitalization (boolean, defaults to "false".)
 - float_spread (number, coupon spread for floater)
 - cap_rate (number)
 - floor_rate (number)
 - current\_accrued\_interest (number)
 - repay_tenor (number (0 for bullet repayment, 1 for one month, 3 for quarterly, 6 for semiannual and 12 for annual repayment schedules.
 Other positive integers are also interpreted as monthly periods)
-- effective\_date (date string)
 - first\_date (date string representing the first or next interest payment date)
 - repay\_first\_date (date string representing the first or next repayment date)
 - fixing\_first\_date (date string representing the first or next fixing date)